Jearil/SimpleNoSQL/README.md

 -----------
 This project is still very new and under active development.
 The API is in a wildly fluctuating state as I figure out the best way of making it simple to access documents.
 The current API uses gson for serialization and deserialization.
-You can access snapshots on sonatype by adding the following to your modules build.gradle:
+You can access releases on sonatype by adding the following to your modules build.gradle:

 ```groovy
 repositories {